apalbright/thelittledataset/content/post/2018-01-29_social-networks-and-the-endurance-of-economic-injury.md

 # Blue Book'd

 Bowles and Sethi (2006) illustrates how social networks, population demographics, and decision-making interact to determine the endurance of economic injury.
 The model also illustrates how writing a blog can sometimes help in your academic life -- as it turns out, I managed to describe and solve out pieces of this model in my *Social Economics* blue book exam.
 Two birds, one paper.

+[^1]: I'll ignore indifference throughout.

+[^2]: The graph I built depicting when to share an idea [à la Koszegi](/post/social-networks-and-the-endurance-of-economic-injury_files/share.png) is another example of visualizing how model parameters relate to outcomes.

+[^3]: Note the model assumes no group differences in cost function or ability distributions.

+[^4]: Any ability above that, the person becomes skilled.
+Any ability below that, the person does not.